Autocomplete: In web forms

+In desktop applications

+In desktop applications, autocomplete assists users by predicting and completing text as they type.
+It is commonly used in writing assistants, code editors, office software, note-taking applications, messaging clients, and other productivity tools to reduce typing effort, increase writing speed, and improve consistency.
+Modern AI-powered autocomplete systems can generate context-aware word, phrase, or sentence completions based on the surrounding text and the user’s current task.

 In e-mail programs

 In e-mail programs autocomplete is typically used to fill in the e-mail addresses of the intended recipients.
-Generally, there are a small number of frequently used e-mail addresses, hence it is relatively easy to use autocomplete to select among them.
-Like web addresses, e-mail addresses are often long, hence typing them completely is inconvenient.
+Generally, there are a small number of frequently-used e-mail addresses, hence it is relatively easy to use autocomplete to select among them.
+Like web addresses, e-mail addresses are often long, making typing them completely inconvenient.

 For instance, Microsoft Outlook Express will find addresses based on the name that is used in the address book.
 Google's Gmail will find addresses by any string that occurs in the address or stored name.

-In retail and ecommerce websites
+In retail and e-commerce websites

 Autocomplete, often called predictive search, is used to suggest relevant products, categories, or queries as a shopper types into the search bar.
 This feature helps reduce typing effort and guides users toward popular or high-converting search terms.
-Many ecommerce systems generate these suggestions dynamically, based on recent search data or trending products, to improve both speed and discoverability.
+Many e-commerce systems generate these suggestions dynamically, based on recent search data or trending products, to improve both speed and discoverability.